 Data analysts increasing use computational notebooks like Jupyter Notebooks to track their work and share it with others.
 In this research we are studying how analysts craft computational narratives (i.e., rich combinations of code, results, and text) in these notebooks and what hinders them from doing so.
 We have developed several extensions to Jupyter Notebook that make it easier to track and share analytical process.

 Interruptions - by colleagues, computer alerts, and even self interruption - are a staple of knowledge work.
-They keep us up to date with relevant information and help us prioritize.
-However, they can also make us forget what we were doing before being interrupted.
+They keep us up to date with relevant information and help us prioritize tasks.
+However, they can also make us forget what we were doing.
 Images have been shown to evoke rich episodic memory about past events, bringing to mind not only what was happening, but also why and how it was occuring.
-We are studying how people resume interrupted work and crafting visualizations of past computer activity that help them recall the mental context of their suspended activities.
-Keep track of the project at http://activityhistory.github.io.
+We studied how people resume interrupted work and crafted visualizations of past computer activity to help them recall the mental context of their interrupted work activities.
+You can find more information on the project website.

 There are many situations were we may want to control and coordinate teams of robots (e.g., search and rescue) but little guidance on how to design interfaces that help controlers work with more than one robot at a time.
 In this study we interviewed controlers of robot teams and produced a set of guidelines for interfaces designed to support multi-robot control.